 The Common Law Admission Test or ‘CLAT’ is the main exam for getting admission into any of the 22 National Law Universities.
-For 2020, the exam is being organized by the Consortium of National Law Universities was conducted on September 28, 2020.
+In 2021, the CLAT exam will be conducted on 13th June 2021.
+Students should visit the official website for more information on CLAT 2021 exam.
 The Common Law Admission Test (CLAT) is a national level test, which is conducted by various NLUs on a rotational basis.
-For 2021, CLAT is likely to be conducted in the second week of May 2021.
+In 2020, CLAT exam was delayed due to COVID- 19 situation.

 CLAT 2021: Age Limit